ghostdevv/cloudflare-pages-cleanup/README.md

 # Cloudflare Pages Cleanup

-Old deployments in pages are not always a problem, but can be (for example) if your deployment URLs are public and you make security fix.
+Old deployments in pages are not always a problem, but can be (for example) if your deployment URLs are public and you make a security fix.
+This script when ran will delete deployments older than two weeks.

 ## Running